Blogging, Content Marketing, SEO

-If you’ve ever stared at a Page or Post in WordPress and wondered exactly how to edit title tags in WordPress this post is for you.
+If you’ve ever stared at a Page or Post in WordPress and wondered exactly how to edit title tags in WordPress, this post is for you.
 No need to get frustrated or confused again.
-It’s super easy and I’m going to walk you through the process step-by-step.
+It’s super easy, and I will walk you through the process step-by-step.
 If you need help writing a great SEO-friendly Title Tag, start here.

 That’s all you have to do to edit a Title Tag in WordPress.
 It’s super simple, isn’t it?
 I like to work in batches to speed things up for myself.
 I’ll write all my Title Tags and Meta Descriptions for 10-15 pages and go in and edit them all at one time.
 It’s up to you if you’d rather batch your edits or do them individually.
 Do what works for you.